dannypule/mango-node/README.md

 `npm install`

-`npm run local` (run in dev mode)
+`npm run start:local` to run in local mode

-`npm run staging` (run in staging mode)
+`npm run start:staging` to run in staging mode

 ## Setup Postgres DB in Docker

-This command sets up a docker container then populates the db with mock data `npm run db:local`
+`npm run db:local` to start the db in a docker container `npm run db:local:setup` to seed the db

 ## Setting up the database with mock data